Category 4 & Ski Eyewear

 As the eye cannot see UVR, good quality goggles and sunglasses have an important function in blocking UVR.
 Wearing cheap eyewear with no UV filters poses an even greater danger than wearing none at all because the pupils will dilate allowing more harmful rays into the eye.
 So always ensure the goggles or sunglasses you buy are UV400 rated providing the maximum protection from harmful UVR and are CE marked.
 It’s also worth noting that the lens colour and tint has nothing to do with the UV protection as the UV filter applied to lenses is actually clear.
 So lighter coloured lenses like orange and rose can still be UV400 rated.

-Not all skiers like the “enclosed” feel of ski goggles and prefer to wear sunglasses or smaller, more compact goggles.
-And skiers that are not intending to tackle black runs all day; being content with more “sedate” skiing, can quite happily get by with good quality sunglasses.
-However even at moderate speed cold wind can cause the eyes to water so it’s worth looking out for full frame (not half frame) models with a “full wrap” (wrap-around) fit that will keep out wind and sun glare.
+Ski goggles can restrict peripheral vision and not all skiers like the “enclosed” feel of ski goggles, preferring to wear sunglasses or smaller, more compact goggles.
+And skiers that are not intending to tackle black runs all day, being content with more “sedate” skiing, can quite happily get by with good quality sunglasses.
+However even at moderate speed cold wind can cause the eyes to water so that’s why a model with a wrap-around (sports) frame is needed, as they will keep out wind, sun glare and UVR.

 Lens tints & colours

 This can be very confusing but the following is a general guide applying to goggles and sunglasses.
 At very high altitude (above 2000 metres) glare can be intense so it’s worth ensuring you have Category 4 dark lenses.
 At lower levels it really depends on the conditions: in bright sunny conditions with clear skies, grey or brown (Category 3) lenses are good and polarised lenses will also help as they minimise the glare that reflects off the ski slope.
-See our range of Polarised Sunglasses.
+See our Fishing & Polarised-Leisure sections to view all our polarised options.

-In cloudy, dull and overcast conditions and when there is “flat light”; orange, rose, yellow-amber or vermilion lenses will be preferable.
+In cloudy, dull and overcast conditions and when there is “flat light”; orange, rose and light brown lenses will be preferable.
 For this reason interchangeable, multi lens sets can be a good option as they will include both dark and lighter lenses to cope with all conditions.
-See our range of Multi-Lens Sets.
+A good selection of multi-lens sets can be seen in our Shooting section.